techandsoftware/teletext-service/README.md

 </script>
 ```

-For the rest of HTML needed, see See `public/viewer.html`.
+For the rest of HTML needed, see `public/viewer.html`.

 To run locally, clone the project then run `npm install` and `npm start` .